AaronWChen/RHCR/README.md

 # What is RHCR?

-RHCR is a Russian Handwriting Character Recognition (RHCR) project powered by Tensorflow
+RHCR is a Russian Handwriting Character Recognition (RHCR) project powered by TensorFlow

 ## How did RHCR come about?